danangathaya2606/Project-Rakamin-Academy/README.md

 # Data Analysis: Kimia Farma Sales Performance (Big Data)
 ## Project Overview

 This project focuses on analyzing the sales data and operational performance of Kimia Farma, a leading pharmaceutical company in Indonesia.
-Using SQL (BigQuery/PostgreSQL), I integrated multiple datasets—including sales transactions, inventory, and branch locations—to create a unified table for business intelligence reporting.
+Using SQL (BigQuery), I integrated multiple datasets—including sales transactions, inventory, and branch locations—to create a unified table for business intelligence reporting.
 The primary goal was to calculate key performance indicators (KPIs) like profit margins, branch ratings, and sales trends to support data-driven decision-making.

 ## Data Schema
 The analysis involves four main tables: